mksg-mindkraftstudiosgroup/vscode-wallflow-theme/README.md

 ## Requirements

 This extension requires [wallflow](https://github.com/MKSG-MugunthKumar/wallflow) to be installed and running.
-The extension reads colors from `~/.cache/wallflow/colors.json`.
+The extension reads colors from `~/.cache/mksg/wallflow/colors`. and `colors.json`, the latter file is used to get the background color.

 ### Quick Setup